 - Teppanyaki Steak Kistentei

-When it comes to teppanyaki ingredients, wagyu beef is likely one of the first things that pops into people’s minds whenever they think of teppanyaki and time and time again, Misono proved to everyone that’s it is the prime restaurant for wagyu steak.
-Throughout the years, the chefs at Misono have been developing methods to improve their cooking techniques and to enhance the flavor and quality of their menu.
+When it comes to teppanyaki ingredients, wagyu beef is likely one of the first to come to mind, and time and time again, Misono proved to everyone that it is the premier restaurant for wagyu steak.
+Throughout the years, the chefs at Misono have developed methods to improve their cooking techniques and enhance the flavor and quality of their menu.
 If it’s steak, Misono is the place to be.

 One of the great things about Yasaiya is that it also offers a vegetables-only menu that vegetarians can fully enjoy.
 Being healthy doesn’t mean that you have to eat only bland food because, at Yasaiya, everything is big in flavor and flair.

-3. Hakushu Teppanyaki
+4. Hakushu Teppanyaki

 Hakushu is a family-run teppanyaki restaurant in Tokyo, located near Shibuya Station, that serves up prime cuts of Kobe beef, one of the most in-demand types of wagyu.
 With English-speaking staff, Hakushu is quite foreigner-friendly, even if it isn’t too kind to your wallet.
-It’ll likely cost you upwards of 10,000 yen (a little less than 100 USD), but it’s more than worth it for authentic teppanyaki in Tokyo.
+It’ll likely cost you upwards of 10,000 yen, but it’s more than worth it for authentic teppanyaki in Tokyo.

 Fantastic food and a classy atmosphere go hand-in-hand at Yamanami, located on the 7th floor of Keio Plaza Hotel.
 This sophisticated teppanyaki restaurant in Tokyo offers Kobe and Hida beef to its guests, alongside carefully selected seafood items such as juicy lobsters and fatty abalone.

-5. Teppanyaki Steak Kistentei
+6. Teppanyaki Steak Kistentei